fanotify (7) - Linux Man Pages

 DESCRIPTION

 The fanotify API provides notification and interception of filesystem events.
 Use cases include virus scanning and hierarchical storage management.
-Currently, only a limited set of events is supported.
-In particular, there is no support for create, delete, and move events.
-(See inotify(7) for details of an API that does notify those events.)Additional capabilities compared to the inotify(7) API include the ability to monitor all of the objects in a mounted filesystem, the ability to make access permission decisions, and the possibility to read or modify files before access by other applications.
+In the original fanotify API, only a limited set of events was supported.
+In particular, there was no support for create, delete, and move events.
+The support for those events was added in Linux 5.1.
+(See inotify(7) for details of an API that did notify those events pre Linux 5.1.)Additional capabilities compared to the inotify(7) API include the ability to monitor all of the objects in a mounted filesystem, the ability to make access permission decisions, and the possibility to read or modify files before access by other applications.

 The following system calls are used with this API: fanotify_init(2), fanotify_mark(2), read(2), write(2), and close(2).